gokadzev/Musify/README.md

 - [audio_service](https://pub.dev/packages/audio_service): A Flutter plugin for playing audio in the background.
 - [audio_session](https://pub.dev/packages/audio_session): A plugin for managing audio sessions in Flutter.
-- [background_downloader](https://pub.dev/packages/background_downloader): A Flutter plugin for downloading files in the background.
 - [cached_network_image](https://pub.dev/packages/cached_network_image): A Flutter library to load and cache network images.
 - [dynamic_color](https://pub.dev/packages/dynamic_color): A package for working with dynamic colors in Flutter.
 - [file_picker](https://pub.dev/packages/file_picker): A Flutter plugin for selecting files from the device.